How car-related searches suggest a valuable role for automotive content marketing…

 But it’s also interesting for how brands market themselves via automotive content marketing.
 If these are key to what automotive consumers are really interested in, wouldn’t you want to align your cars with these trends?

-For other brands selling online, this would be marketing gold.
+For the majority of brands selling online, this would be content marketing gold.
 But in the UK, the automotive industry is predominantly trapped by its historic relationship with dealerships and big budget brand building collateral like car ads and brochures which take time to produce.

 Reacting to this kind of data-insight needs to happen fast.
 But as a digital sales tool, it’s invaluable in driving users seeking to buy online.
-However, there are still only a handful of brands operating in the ecommerce space within the UK: Peugeot, Hyundai and Smart cars are in the minority and BMW is just starting its ecommerce journey.
+However, there are still only a handful of brands operating in the ecommerce space within the UK: Peugeot, Hyundai and Smart cars are in the minority and in 2018 BMW also started its ecommerce journey.

 However, in China, this move in the market is already underway with car brands opening virtual showrooms and partnering with ecommerce sites.